What is a swap rate?

 Other brokers may continue to offer their overnight rates using an old method that applies benchmark rates based on interest-rate differentials between central banks.
 Swissquote believes in maximum transparency and our method, more so than the benchmark method - aligns itself with the market daily.
 The interbank swap rate further takes into account recent liquidity, market dynamics and volatility on a given currency pair.

 Synthetic rollovers for easy account statements

 Swissquote settles its rollovers synthetically - meaning positions are not closed and reopened overnight.
 Instead, a debit/credit is applied to a trader's statement as a separate line item, making for clear and easy evaluation.
-Swissquote applies a triple swap Wednesday evenings to account for weekend rollovers.
+Swissquote applies a triple swap on Wednesday 23:00 CET to account for weekend rollovers.
 There are some exceptions to this rule: